nathanielxd/flutterfall/docs/QUICKSTART.md

 * A *feature* is a congregation of /business logic/ and /presentation/
 * A *module* is a microservice package consisting of /models/ and /data repositories/ that feeds into multiple features

-The general directory structure of a Flutter app looks like this:
+The general directory structure of a Flutterfall app looks like this:

 ```
 my_flutter_app/